Collection: E-Bikes

 5. How do I maintain my e-bike?

-Regular maintenance involves checking tyre pressure, cleaning the chain, ensuring the brakes function properly, and monitoring battery health.
-It's also recommended to adhere to the manufacturer's maintenance guidelines.
+Regular maintenance involves checking tyre pressure, cleaning the chain, ensuring the brakes function correctly, and monitoring battery health.
+It's recommended to adhere to the manufacturer's guidelines.

 Most e-bikes are designed to be water-resistant, but it's generally best to avoid heavy rain.
-Check the manufacturer's specifications and resistance ratings.
+Check the manufacturer's specifications and resistance ratings to ensure compatibility.

 7. Are e-bikes heavy?